 Your plant’s soil does exactly the same thing.
 So, deeper is better, within reason, and always in proportion to the size of the plant’s root ball.

-Drainage holes in the pot are essential, but if you must pot into gorgeous decorative flower pots, used as a cache pot, then plant your plant into an ordinary plastic pots or clay pots.
+Drainage holes in the pot are essential, but if you must put it into gorgeous decorative flower pots used as a cache pot, then plant your plant into ordinary plastic pots or clay pots.

-Make sure that the pot is slightly smaller than that container, and just empty any drainage water after each watering.
+Make sure the pot is slightly smaller than that container, and empty any drainage water after each watering.

-NEVER let container plants stand in excess water for more than a few hours, or you WILL kill it!
+NEVER let container plants stand in excess water for more than a few hours, or you WILL kill them!

 Choose the Right “Soil” for Your Specimen: